-In 2001, Alissa Turney was a 17-year-old junior in high school living with her stepsister Sarah and stepfather Michael Turney.
+In 2001, Alissa Turney was 17 years old and a junior in high school living with her stepsister Sarah and stepfather Michael Turney.
 Alissa’s mother had passed away and Michael’s three older boys were living out of the house.

 Each sister had a very different relationship with their father.
 Michael was a cool, laid-back dad with Sarah, but with Alissa, he was uptight, strict, and monitored her whereabouts.
 He told Sarah he did this because Alissa needed more guidance and direction in life.
 Tensions between Alissa and her stepfather were always high.